-Understanding not only your price & markup strategy - but also that of your competitors - will help you set more accurate price points for your food.
+Understanding not only your price and markup strategy but also that of your competitors will help you set more accurate price points for your food.

 Second, you could make this work consistently with your brand.
-If you're a high-end restaurant, or offer more specialty burgers, the higher markup speaks to your offering.
+If you're a high-end restaurant or you offer more specialty burgers, the higher markup speaks to your offering.
 In that light, keeping your price the same helps to differentiate your product, so that may be the wiser choice.

-Profit keeps your doors open.
-Without profit, your restaurant is either losing money or you're just breaking even - neither of which sound extremely appealing.
+Without profit, your restaurant is either losing money or just breaking even, and neither will keep your doors open.

 When you analyze your menu, it can help you understand which specific menu items are contributing to your profit.